Civics PlaybookBill of Rights Institute

 Q: How do you describe the big goals the Bill of Rights Institute is working to achieve?
 How do you measure impact?

 As a publisher of digital, open educational resources (OERs), we also keep a close eye on digital consumption.
-The Bill of Rights Institute website has more than 4,000 classroom resources, and we can and do drill down to individual lessons and resources to see how they are being used.
-In 2023 alone, our website reached more than four million users, and our educational YouTube videos were viewed more than two million times.
+The Bill of Rights Institute website has more than 6,000 classroom resources, and we can and do drill down to individual lessons and resources to see how they are being used.
+In 2024 alone, our website reached more than four million users, and our educational YouTube videos were viewed nearly three million times.
 We develop our curricula to the highest academic standards, and we subject our work to scrutiny by outside scholars, including double-blind studies.

 We also want to equip students to apply the civic knowledge and citizenship skills they are learning through our curricula.
 Three years ago we launched our MyImpact Challenge civic engagement contest, where students solve local problems by drawing on constitutional principles like liberty, justice and equality, and civic virtues like honor, integrity and prudence.
 This has been well received by students and teachers, and we received a record number of student submissions in 2024.